frconor-ebook/meditations/_posts/2025-06-09-enlarging-the-heart.md

 From doing our ordinary work well, with cheerfulness, with detail, going the extra mile, we can bring an awful lot of joy into the lives of other people.

-St. Josemaría invited everyone "to work in the way they personally see fit to eliminate intolerance and to make society more just" (*Ibid*.).
+St. Josemaría invited everyone "to work in the way they personally see fit to eliminate intolerance and to make society more just" (*ibid*.).

 "For those who wish to follow Christ, all work is an opportunity to serve others, especially those most in need.